awsdocs/aws-iot-sitewise-user-guide/doc_source/infrastructure-security.md

 Additionally, requests must be signed by using an access key ID and a secret access key that is associated with an IAM principal\.
 Or you can use the [AWS Security Token Service](https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) \(AWS STS\) to generate temporary security credentials to sign requests\.

 AWS IoT SiteWise gateways, which run on AWS IoT Greengrass, use X\.509 certificates and cryptographic keys to connect and authenticate to the AWS Cloud\.
-For more information, see [Device authentication and authorization for AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/device-auth.html) in the *AWS IoT Greengrass Developer Guide*\.
+For more information, see [Device authentication and authorization for AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/device-auth.html) in the *AWS IoT Greengrass Version 1 Developer Guide*\.